 Why is it important to create a family travel plan?

 It helps you control your spending.
 Any time I’ve ever taken a trip without a plan I’ve ended up spending more money than I might otherwise have done.

 It’s very easy to overspend when you’re on vacation – you are away from the “real” world and money can start to seem like it comes from a Monopoly box (I find this to be especially true when traveling in a country with different currency).
+The more sensible you are with your money before the trip will mean more travel money while you are away.
+It’ll be one less thing to think about while you are enjoying your family vacation.
 The desire to have fun means you’re more likely to say yes to your kids, even if what they are asking for – say a ten dollar Coke in a hotel lobby – isn’t reasonable or necessary.
 Budgeting in advance for the things that matter to you, whether those things are expensive soft drink breaks or tickets to the theatre, means you can enjoy them with a clear conscience and that you won’t return home to a larger-than-expected credit card bill.

 It means you won’t double book.
 I have school-aged kids who are both involved in numerous activities.
 Travel is really important to my family, but so are things like karate tournaments and the Little League season.
 Having a plan helps us be home for the things that matter most to the boys.
 Which isn’t to say that we never miss a friend’s birthday party or that I never pull them out of school.
 But when the kids and I know in advance what’s coming, we’re all likely to be happier about our travel decisions.